maxgmr/ubuntu-packaging-guide/docs/how-to/install-built-packages.rst

 Install built packages
 ======================

-You have a built :term:`binary packages <Binary Package>` of a :term:`source package <Source Package>` and want to install it (e.g. to test the packages).
-This article demonstrates multiple ways how you can achieve that.
+If you have a built :term:`binary package <Binary Package>` of a :term:`source package <Source Package>` and want to install it (e.g. to test the packages), this article demonstrates multiple different ways to achieve that.

 Using your package manager
 --------------------------

 You can use the :manpage:`apt(8)`, :manpage:`apt-get(8)` or :manpage:`dpkg(1)`
-:term:`package manager <Package Manager>` to install or uninstall packages on an Ubuntu installation.
+:term:`package managers <Package Manager>` to install or uninstall packages on an Ubuntu installation.

 .. note::